aws-samples/sample-MIS_Problem_Solving_Braket_Bedrock_Mobile_Backhaul/README.md

     cd bedrock_braket_mis
     ```

+3. Log in your AWS Account

-2. Configure the python virtual environment, activate it & install project dependencies. *Note: each POC has it's own dependencies & dependency management.*
+3. Configure the python virtual environment, activate it & install project dependencies. *Note: each POC has it's own dependencies & dependency management.*
     ```zsh
     python3 -m venv .env
     source .env/bin/activate
     pip install -r requirements.txt
     ```

-3. Update ".env.local" file with your profile name and login in AWS assuming this profile.
+4. Update ".env.local" file with your profile name and login in AWS assuming this profile.
 Update also foundation

      ```zsh
     profile_name=<AWS_CLI_PROFILE_NAME>

     ```
-4. Log in your AWS Account

 5. Execute `setup.py` program to create the agent and access permisions to Bedrock and Braket